 Everybody wants their employees to be engaged.
 However, there is a problem.
 Only 32% of the U.S.’ labor force is engaged.
 Interestingly, managers and executives are the most engaged.

-Engagement seems to increase with age.
+Maybe this is related to age as employee engagement increases with it.
 Millennials are the least engaged (28.9%), while people in their fifties and older are much more engaged (37%; Gallup, 2014).

-Engagement directly impacts absenteeism.
+Engagement directly impacts critical business outcomes like absenteeism and turnover.
 Research amongst teachers shows that engaged teachers take 10 sick days a year.
-Non-engaged teachers take 11 sick days.
+Non-engaged teachers (let’s call them ‘neutral’) take 11 sick days.
 However, actively disengaged teachers take 20(!) sick days a year (Gallup, 2014).
-This is cause for concern, since only 30% of teachers are engaged.
+This is cause for concern since only 30% of teachers are engaged.

 HR and Engagement

 HR has been able to consistently produce the employee engagement metric.
 Organization-wide engagement is often seen as an important HR indicator.
 Companies such as Philips and Unilever report engagement numbers in their annual reports.
 Because of its impact on the workforce, it does not come as a surprise that many HR policies focus on improving this one KPI.

 However, two questions remain.
 First, what is the real value of engagement?
 And, are investments in engagement worth it?
 In other words: what is the return on investment (ROI) in dollars for a 1-point improvement in engagement for your organization?

 These are questions we have to answer in order to understand engagement.
 In this blog I will take a 3-step approach to answer the question, “Does employee engagement really lead to better bottom-line performance?”